feast-dev/feast/docs/reference/online-stores/hazelcast.md

 ## Description

-The Hazelcast online store is in alpha development.

 The [Hazelcast](htpps://hazelcast.com) online store provides support for materializing feature values into a Hazelcast cluster for serving online features in real-time.
 In order to use Hazelcast as an online store, you need to have a running Hazelcast cluster.
-You can create a cluster using Hazelcast Viridian Serverless.
 See this [getting started](https://hazelcast.com/get-started/) page for more details.

 * Each feature view is mapped one-to-one to a specific Hazelcast IMap
 * This implementation inherits all strengths of Hazelcast such as high availability, fault-tolerance, and data distribution.